Best Travel Shoes for Plantar Fasciitis and Bunions

-If you’ve ever had plantar fasciitis or bunions, then you know how painful it can be to stand for long periods of time and walk around even one block.
+If you’ve ever had plantar fasciitis or bunions, then you know how painful it can be to stand for long periods of time and walk for even one block.
 You also know how hard it is to find good shoes for plantar fasciitis and even harder it is to find good shoes for bunions.

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate and a Bookshop.org Associate, I earn from qualifying purchases.
 Please see this website's Disclosure for more info.